os-threat/Stix-ORM/docs/sdo/Note.md

     $created 2016-05-12T08:17:27.000;
     $modified 2016-05-12T08:17:27.000;
     $note-abstract "Tracking Team Note#1";
     $content "This note indicates the various steps taken by the threat analyst team to investigate this specific campaign.
-Step 1) Do a scan 2) Review scanned results for identified hosts not known by external intel…etc.";
+Step 1) Do a scan 2) Review scanned results for identified hosts not known by external intelï¿½etc.";
     $authors0 "John Doe";

     $obj-refs0 (object:$note, referred:$campaign00) isa obj-refs;